meg-simula/meg-simula.github.io/index.md

 [FEniCS in the Wild: Next-generation simulation and learning in imaging-based biomedicine](https://www.simula.no/about/news/funding-awarded-next-generation-simulation-learning-imaging-based-biomedicine), funded by the Wellcome Trust, 2024--2026 (Project leader)

-[Exciting times: extreme modelling of excitable tissue (EMIx)](https://www.simula.no/research/projects/exciting-times-extreme-modelling-excitable-tissue-emix) , a Research Council of Norway (RCN) FRIPRO Researcher project for scientific renewal, 2021-2025 (Project leader)

 [AUTORHYTHM – the role of autophagy in healthy aging](https://www.uio.no/english/research/strategic-research-areas/life-science/research/convergence-environments/autorhythm/), a life science convergence environment, 2022-2026 (Principal investigator)

-<h3 id="future">Upcoming events in 2025</h3>
+<h3 id="future">Upcoming events</h3>

-<p>2025-06-24: I will give the opening plenary lecture at the <a href="https://numericalanalysisconference.org.uk/conferences/2025">30th Biennial Numerical Analysis Conference</a>, University of Strathclyde (Jun 24-27 2025) </p>

-<p>2025-08-20: I will give a keynote talk at the opening conference of the <a href="https://cas-nor.no/news/announcing-cas-projects-20252026">Mathematical challenges in brain mechanics</a> year-of-study at the Center of Advanced Study at the Norwegian Academy of Science and Letters (Aug 20-22 2025) </p>

-<p>2025-09-01: I will attend and speak in MS69: Multiphysics Computational Modeling of the Brain Function at <a href="https://enumath2025.eu/">ENUMATH 2025</a> in Heidelberg, Germany (Sep 1-5 2025) </p>
+<p>2026-01-15: I will visit and give a guest lecture at MOX, Politecnico di Milano, Italy (Jan 12-13 2025).</p>

+<p>2025-11-12: I will participate in the Symposium on Computational Science-Quo Vadis (CSQV 2025) in Trondheim, Norway (Nov 12-13 2025).</p>

+<p>2025-10-14: The K. G. Jebsen Centre for Brain Fluid Research is organizing the Annual meetings for all K. G. Jebsen Centres for Medical Research at Refsnes Gods, Norway (Oct 14-15 2025).</p>

-<p>2025-09-01: I will participate in the Institut Mittag-Leffler research program on Interfaces and Unfitted Discretization Methods in Stockholm, Sweden (Aug-Dec 2025).</p>
+<p>2025-09-01: I will participate in the Institut Mittag-Leffler research program on Interfaces and Unfitted Discretization Methods in Stockholm, Sweden (Sept 7-12 2025).</p>

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

+<p>2025-09-01: I presented at MS69: Multiphysics Computational Modeling of the Brain Function at <a href="https://enumath2025.eu/">ENUMATH 2025</a> in Heidelberg, Germany (Sep 1-5 2025).
+Thanks to the organizers for the invitation and event! </p>

+<p>2025-08-20: I gave a keynote talk at the opening conference of the <a href="https://cas-nor.no/news/announcing-cas-projects-20252026">Mathematical challenges in brain mechanics</a> year-of-study at the Center of Advanced Study at the Norwegian Academy of Science and Letters (Aug 20-22 2025) </p>

+<p>2025-06-24: I gave the opening plenary lecture at the <a href="https://numericalanalysisconference.org.uk/conferences/2025">30th Biennial Numerical Analysis Conference</a>, University of Strathclyde (Jun 24-27 2025).
+Wonderful time in Scotland, thank you to the conference organizers. </p>

 <p>2025-05-26: Paola Antonietti, Ivan Fumagalli, Miroslav Kuchta and I organized a minisymposium on <a href="https://coupled2025.cimne.com/event/area/6db76a95-7f16-11ef-a6b7-000c29ddfc0c">Computational brain multiphysics</a> at <a href="https://coupled2025.cimne.com/">Coupled Problems 2025</a>. </p>